A phase-field approach to model evaporation from porous media: Modeling and upscaling: Sharp-Interface Formulation

-Note that no-slip boundary conditions for sharp-interface two-phase flow is singular at the fluid-fluid-solid contact line, and usually requires a form of regularized slip condition for the contact line $P_{Slg}$.
+Note that no-slip boundary conditions for the sharp-interface formulation of two-phase flow are singular at the fluid-fluid-solid contact line, and usually require a form of regularized slip condition for the contact line $\Gamma_{S\alpha}$.
 However, since this will not be an issue for the phase-field formulation, which is the main focus of this work, we do not formulate such regularized slip conditions here but refer to e.g. Ref. \cite{Lunowa2021} for such an approach.
 For the sake of simplicity, here we assume a (neutral) $90^{\rm o}$ contact angle between the fluids and the solid.